caperaven/pr-training/html-css-fundamentals/fundamentals.md

 </div>
 ```
 If it were acting as an alert dialog which is intended to communicate an important message and acquire a response from the user,
 please update the example to ensure the correct pattern's roles and attributes are applied

-## CSS
+# CSS
----
-### Selectors
+## Selectors
 CSS selector allow you to retrieve elements from a webpage, there are a few different ways to select elements.

 Using each one the selectors below query the element.